PASG 2024 OSLO conference

 Relevant help for the child

-14.00 Reports from the three parallel seminars about research, law making, poster presentations and experiences from Friday morning that gives ideas what can be helpful for a child living under coercive control, learning to hate a formerly loved parent
+14.00 Reports from the three parallel seminars about research, law making, poster presentations and experiences from Friday morning that gives ideas about what can be helpful for a child living under coercive control, learning to hate a formerly loved parent, how to recover and be reunified with her/his cut-off parent

 17.40 Closing remarks, 3 minutes each.

-Eivind Meland, alienated child, targeted parent, targeted grandparent, Lena Hellblom Sjögren and William Bernet , founder and president for PASG, Parental Alienation Study Group:
+Alienated child, targeted parent, Lena Hellblom Sjögren, Eivind Meland, William Bernet, founder and president for PASG, Parental Alienation Study Group, and Philip Hendrix, president elect for PASG.

 Participation fees: